Updated 01/01/2020 includes recommendations if you don’t have a restricted use pesticide license.

-When planting corn it is highly recommended that you have a good weed management plan.
+When planting open pollinated seed corn it is highly recommended that you have a good weed management plan.

-Keep in mind that our seed corn is open pollinated and non-gmo so if glyphosate touches it it will die.
+Keep in mind that our seed corn is open pollinated and non-gmo… if roundup (glyphosate) touches it it will die.

 If using herbicides always read and follow the label! :